-The highly skilled, well trained gynecological surgeons at Marina Del Rey Hospital evaluate patients with uterine fibroids and provide personalized treatment based on the severity of your symptoms.
+The highly skilled, well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with uterine fibroids and provide personalized treatment based on the severity of your symptoms.
 They will start with various conservative options followed by surgical treatment if necessary.
 The treatment that suits your condition best is considered.

 Uterine fibroids are tumors that grow in a woman's womb and are also known as myomas.
 These growths are not cancerous and are generally referred to as benign tumors.
 These fibroids are commonly found in women of childbearing age, but may occur at any age.
 These fibroids are composed of smooth muscle cells and other tissues, which are identical to the uterine wall called myometrium, but are much denser than the normal myometrium.
 Uterine fibroids are usually about the size of a large marble and are described based on their location in the uterus.
 The exact reason behind the cause of these uterine fibroids is not known.

 There are many options to treat uterine fibroids; the one to treat you is selected depending on the symptoms, fibroid location, size, and number of fibroids, the age of the patient, side effects and her reproductive plans in the future.

 Surgical Procedures for Uterine Fibroids Performed at Cedars-Sinai Marina del Rey Hospital

 Surgery is considered if your symptoms are severe or moderate.
 You can discuss with your gynecologist the right surgical treatment approach, risks involved, potential side effects and the recovery time for the chosen surgical procedure.

 Based on the type of uterine fibroids, the surgical procedure will be performed under general anesthesia.
 Some procedures will be performed through minimally invasive approach, and do not require a hospital stay, whereas a few procedures require a stay of 48 hours at the hospital.
 Recovery may take about 2 – 6 weeks.